|Home Technical FAQ Mobile FAQ Sign up|

 Why isn't it working with my browser?We develop and debug this site with Firefox, so the layout might be incorrect and some features may not work if you're using a different browser.

-How do I get more information?In addition to the general FAQ you're reading right now, we've got a technical FAQ, mapplet FAQ, planisphere FAQ and cosmic visibility FAQ.
+How do I get more information?In addition to the general FAQ you're reading right now, we've got a technical FAQ and a planisphere FAQ.
 See what other people are saying on our reviews page.
 We gave a Google Tech Talk Hey, What's That?
-A Map Hack (also on Youtube).
-Sign up for our occasional email announcements.
+A Map Hack.
+Sign up for our occasional email announcements or follow @heywhatsthat on Twitter.
 And please contact us at

 How do I choose a panorama to view?Click the tab labelled All panoramas to see all the panoramas currently available to you.
 These include queries you have made (), queries that other folks have made and set public (). and queries that you've made and set public ().

 To view a panorama, click on a map marker or a name on the panorama list and hit View.
 Or select a panorama from the dropdown in the View tab.

 Why does it say (beta) on views outside the US?We've just recently added coverage for the world outside of the United States, and are in the process of evaluating the data.
 We're finding that the panoramas and visibility cloaks and contours are generally pretty good, but the data we use to assign names to summits varies considerably across regions.